-The recording of Princess Elizabeth also exhibits the commA allophony, with a pre-pausal variant identical to the STRUT vowel, which for her was [ɐ].
+The recording of Princess Elizabeth exhibits this commA allophony, with a pre-pausal variant identical to the STRUT vowel, which for her was [ɐ].
 This extends to the centring diphthongs; here are mother, Canada, Australia, remember, and share:

 Again, we find that similar qualities are still alive and well in London/Estuary.
-Here’s Kirk Norcross saying older, singer, this year:
+Here’s Kirk Norcross from Essex saying older, singer, this year:

-But as with Jones’s advice that [a] is acceptable in STRUT words, I’d resist his “no objection” attitude to the RP/Estuary allophony in commA syllables, which are more homogeneously [ə] in standard BrE today.
+But as with Jones’s advice that [a] is acceptable in STRUT words, I’d resist his “no objection” attitude to the RP/Estuary allophony in commA syllables, which are more homogeneously [ə] in SSB today.

-[ə] also continues to be the most common quality for standard BrE NURSE.
+[ə] also continues to be the most common quality for SSB NURSE.
 Jones transcribed it for old RP as əː, and John Wells’s Accents of English had the same view thirty years ago:

 Phonetically, it is a relatively long unrounded mid central vocoid, [əː]